History of Robert F. Kennedy in Timeline

 1952: Birth of Joseph Kennedy

-1952: Managed John F. Kennedy's Senate Campaign
+1952: Managing John F. Kennedy's Senate Campaign

-July 1953: Resigned from Subcommittee
+July 1953: Resigned From Subcommittee

 February 1954: Rejoined Senate Committee Staff